Start Here

 Here, I write about sustained attention as a creative practice and a way of living.

-Try this: Spend 20 minutes writing from direct observation.
-Describe everything in the room you’re in right now—textures, light, sounds, the quality of air.
-You can interpret, but return to noticing.
+Spend 20 minutes writing from direct observation.
+Describe everything in the room you’re in right now—textures, light, sounds, the quality of air, how you feel.
 See what your attention reveals when you give it the directive to linger.
+Then come back again and do the same exercise tomorrow.
+See how things deepen.

 What you’re joining